Length of Course: 12 Hours

 Special Accommodations Statement

-Safer Society Foundation is dedicated to meeting the needs of all attendees.
-Attendees will be provided with copies of the presenters’ materials (PowerPoint slides, images, etc.) for their own reference.
-Please note that our courses are offered online through an interactive live-feed.
-Closed captions will be available for all trainings, unless otherwise noted.
-If you are interested in attending a training but have a special accommodations request, please contact us prior to registration by email (info@safersociety.org) or phone at (802) 247-3132.
+Safer Society Foundation, Inc. is dedicated to meeting the needs of all participants.
+Participants will be provided with copies of the presenters’ materials (PowerPoint slides, images, etc.) for their own reference.
+Please note that this is a pre-recorded online training accessed through the Safer Society website.
+Closed captions are available for all training recordings, unless otherwise noted.
+If you are interested in participating in an on-demand training but have a special accommodations request, please contact us prior to registration by email (info@safersociety.org) or phone at (802) 247-3132.